Noise Floor Calculation For NI Sound and Vibration Device

 Issue Details

-When we verified the noise level in the soundproof room, we found that the value measured using B&K microphones and NI-9234 was around 32 dB.
+• When we verified the noise level in the soundproof room, we found that the value measured using B&K microphones and NI-9234 was around 32 dB.
 There was no way to measure below 30 dB at a sampling rate of 51200 samples per second (S/s).
-However, when we used a sound level meter to test in the soundproof room, the actual result was around 24.5 dB.
+However, when we used a third party sound level meter to test in the soundproof room, the actual result was around 24.5 dB.
 Why can't NI-9234 measure noise levels below 30 dB?

 Solution

-AI noise (in Pa) = Idle channel noise / Microphone Sensitivity
+Acoustic Noise Level = Idle channel noise / Microphone Sensitivity